-Although air quality in the Sacramento Federal Nonattainment Region (SFNA) for ozone has improved significantly over the last 10 years, we continue to experience violations of the federal 8-hour and 1-hour ozone standards.
+Although air quality in the Sacramento Federal Nonattainment Region (SFNA) for ozone has improved significantly over the last 10 years, we continue to experience violations of state and federal ozone standards.
 Most of the pollution is created by mobile sources, including heavy-duty vehicles.
 Over 30% of NOx emissions from mobile sources come from heavy-duty vehicles.

-In 1994, the five air districts within the SFNA adopted a federally mandated State Implementation Plan (SIP), which requires the region to decrease emissions from heavy-duty vehicles as one part of a larger strategy to attain the federal one hour ozone standards by 2005 as mandated by the federal Clean Air Act.
+In 1994, the five air districts within the SFNA adopted a federally mandated State Implementation Plan (SIP), which required the region to decrease emissions from heavy-duty vehicles as one part of a larger strategy to attain the federal one hour ozone standards by 2005 as mandated by the federal Clean Air Act.
 In 1997, the U.S. Environmental Protection Agency (USEPA) adopted a new 8-hour ozone standard.
 The regional air districts approved a new 8-hour SIP in 2008, which will include requirements to reduce heavy-duty vehicle emissions.
+Currently, the SFNA has been classified as "severe" for the federal 8-hour ozone standard with an attainment date of 2019.